JoaovMiranda/vanilla-web-sites/README.md

 # VANILLA WEB SITES

-- What will compose this repository are sites made with html, css and pure java script
+- What will compose this repository are sites made with pure html, pure css and pure java script